dehnhardt/iconnconfig/README.md

 * (2019-05-03) [Global audio settings](https://github.com/dehnhardt/wikis/blob/master/mioconfig/pictures/GlobalAudioParm.png) can be configured
 * (2019-03-07) [Audioport parameter](https://github.com/dehnhardt/wikis/blob/master/mioconfig/pictures/AudioPortParm.png) can now be configured
 * (2019-03-22) [Audiocontrols / Mixing](https://github.com/dehnhardt/wikis/blob/master/mioconfig/pictures/AudioMixing.png) implemented.
+* (2019-03-30) Did a lot of refactoring.
+I lost track of memory leaks and decided to use samrt pointer at several places to make memory handling somewhat easier.
+There are still some problems, especially when retrieving the meter levels.
+I had to investigate further and rethink about this.